zblox164/PlacementService/README.md

 ---

-This module has been written and developed by zblox164 and is the first iteration out of three modules to be object oriented.
-This placement kit is the **easiest** published placement system on the Roblox platform!
+This module is the first iteration out of three modules to be object oriented making it even more powerful.
+It is also the **easiest** published placement system kit on the Roblox platform!

 ## Benefits of this module